qcri-social/AIDR/Tagger-Tester.md

 1. Run a CLEANUP routine
 1. If this point is reached, exit with a successful return code

-FAIL means printing a clear and informative message describing the condition and exiting with code 1 (non success).
+FAIL means executing the CLEANUP routine, printing a clear and informative message describing the condition, and exiting with code 1 (non success).

 CLEANUP means removing all data associated to `code="tagger_tester"`